aforoughi1/IntelligentOne/README.md

 #### Moving Average Convergence Divergence(MACD)

 MACD (Moving Average Convergence Divergence) is a momentum indicator used to detect changes in the strength, direction, and duration of a trend in a stock’s price.
-A buy signal is generated when the MACD histogram turns positive, suggesting upward momentum.
-Conversely, a sell signal is triggered when the histogram moves into negative territory, indicating bearish momentum.
+A **buy** signal is generated when the MACD histogram turns positive, suggesting upward momentum.
+Conversely, a **sell** signal is triggered when the histogram moves into negative territory, indicating bearish momentum.

-To predict potential trend reversals or endings, we apply binary classification modelling, which enables the identification of directional shifts based on historical data patterns and technical signals.
+To predict potential trend reversals or endings, we apply **binary classification modelling**, which enables the identification of directional shifts based on historical data patterns and technical signals.

 ![MACD Chart](/images/IntelligentOneScreenshot4.png)